rubo77/log4j_checker_beta/README.md

 You have to provide a download of plain text file with sha256 hashes in HEX format, one per line, everything after first <space> is ignored.
 The URL can be placed in variable download_file.
 Otherwise this feature will not operate.

-We did not include an actual URL, this exercise is left to the reader, as they say:

 The information Lunasec.io has put out about hashes of vulnerable binary Java .class files:

 https://github.com/lunasec-io/lunasec/blob/master/tools/log4shell/constants/vulnerablehashes.go

+We did not include an actual URL, set SHA256_HASHES_URL in the script or as first parameter on the shell.

 Also see their blog: https://www.lunasec.io/docs/blog/log4j-zero-day-mitigation-guide/